 - Learn Why Our Bodies Have Fat

-If you have had your body fat measurement taken and know your percent body fat what does this mean?
+If you have had your body fat measured and you know your percent body fat, what does this mean?
 Learn what how you can use your percent body fat to create an exercise program to achieve your goals.